cityofaustin/atd-knack-services/README.md

 - `--app-name, -a` (`str`, required): the name of the source Knack application
 - `--env, -e` (`str`, required): The application environment.
 Must be `prod` or `dev`.
 - `--container, -c` (`str`, required): the name of the object or view key of the source container
-- `--date, -d` (`str`, optional): an ISO-8601-compliant date string with timezone. only records which were modified at or after this date will be processed.
+- `--date, -d` (`str`, optional): an ISO-8601-compliant date string.
+If no timezone is provided, GMT is assumed.
+Only records which were modified at or after this date will be processed.
 If excluded, all records will be processed.

 ## Publish Records to the Open Data Portal